WitnessAngel/witness-angel-cryptolib/docs/api/trustee.rst

 Trustee
 =============

-This module provides base classes and utilities for trustee local/web services.
+This module provides base classes and utilities for trustee actors.

 API for trustee services